LiyuanLucasLiu/LM-LSTM-CRF/README.md

 Here we compare LM-LSTM-CRF with recent state-of-the-art models on the CoNLL 2000 Chunking dataset, the CoNLL 2003 NER dataset, and the WSJ portion of the PTB POS Tagging dataset.
 All experiments are conducted on a GTX 1080 GPU.

-A serious bug was found on the ```bioes_to_span``` function, we are doing experiments and would update the results of NER & Chunking later.
+A serious bug was found on the ```bioes_to_span``` function in the original implementation, please refer the following numbers as the accurate performance.

 ### NER